Vedhkumar/vedhkumar/README.md

-## Hi there, This is Vedh Kumar a frontend developer
+## Hello there, This is Vedh Kumar a frontend developer.
 ### Familar with React, Zustand, Supabase, Tailwind CSS, Framer Motion, React Query, React Router.
 #### Started building beginner projects and i will update them on my X handle.